allisonmorgan/tech_toolups_git/README.md

 You should use your own name and email address.
 The email address should be the same email you chose when you [set up your Github account](https://github.com/signup).
 (If you haven't set up a Github account, please do so.)

 If you aren't sure whether you have already added this information to your git config, you can run `git config --list` to see your machine's configuration.
-The flag `--global` tells Git to use the settings for every project, in your user account, on this computer.
+The flag `--global` tells git to use the settings for every project, in your user account, on this computer.
 There are [a lot more things](https://swcarpentry.github.io/git-novice/02-setup/index.html) you can provide here (e.g., default text editor).

 ## Creating a repository

+Once git is configured, we can start using it to share code on [GitHub](https://github.com).
+There is more than one way to create a repository, I usually start from the web UI and [follow these steps](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).